Stoffel CLI Overview

 stoffel init my-project # Default StoffelLang project

-stoffel init --template python webapp # Python integration template
+stoffel init my-project --template python # Python SDK integration

-stoffel init --lib crypto-utils # Create a library project
+stoffel init my-project --lib # Create a library project

 Compilation